 In Western cultures at least, little kids first learn to draw with a blue or (black for night-time) sky, and a yellow orb for the sun.
-In reality, sky can be many different colours (and the sun is white, but that’s a different blog post).
+In reality, sky can be many different colours.

 Why is the night sky turning red? from Discover Magazine

 Why Is The Sky Blue? from The Explainer